apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### October 1st 2018, 2018: Apache Jackrabbit Oak 1.4.23 released
+Jackrabbit Oak 1.4.23 is a patch release that contains fixes and improvements over the previous 1.4.x release.
+See the [downloads](downloads.html#oak1.4) page for more details.

 #### September 28th, 2018: Apache Jackrabbit Oak 1.8.8 released
 Jackrabbit Oak 1.8.8 is a patch release that contains fixes and improvements over the previous 1.8.x release.
 See the